ColoradoDemography/Server-and-Website-Documentation/README.md

 *Why is it important that these containers are separate from each other?*

 Say that you wanted to add a new feature to your application.
 But let's also say that for this new feature to work, you have to update some software first.
 If you're running all of your applications together on one operating system, updating one piece of software can (and often does) have the side effect of 'breaking' something else that depends on an older version of that software.
+(Isn't that exactly what is happening with DOLAs Java Applications?!)
 However, when you run applications in isolated containers, the software update only affects that particular container.
 The other containers can blissfully go on using their 'old' version of the software.

 Modularity is also key in terms of employee continuity and general development flexibility.
 Currently, the Demography Office has expertise in programming with Javascript and R.  If the current personnel get hit by a bus and are replaced by Java and Ruby developers, no problem!
 Their applications can also be 'Dockerized' and launched into the same environment.
-Additionally, the applications created by the 'departed' employees will continue to run (and can even be re-launched in the event of a server failure).
+Additionally, the applications created by the 'departed' employees will still continue to run (and can easily be re-launched in the event of a server failure).

 ## Jekyll